 Visas to study at a university in Spain

 If you’re from outside of the EU/EEA/Switzerland you’ll need to apply for a student visa from the Spanish embassy or consulate in your home country but only after you’ve been accepted into a course at a Spanish university.
 You’ll also need proof of health insurance and sufficient funds to support yourself while you study in Spain (a letter from parents will suffice).
 You will have to apply for an Autorización de Estancia por Estudios within 30 days of your arrival in Spain.
 This gives you temporary right of residence.
 It can be renewed every year so long as you are doing well on your course.
-For more information, see Expatica’s guide to Spanish student visas and permits.
+For more information, see Expatica’s guide to Spanish student visas.

 Working while studying in Spain

 Students can work either in employment or self-employment as long as the employment does not interfere with studies.
-In practice, this means that work may be part time during term-time and up to three months full-time work in the holidays.
+In practice, this means that work may be part-time during term-time and up to three months full-time work in the holidays.
 If you’re from outside of the EU/EEA/Switzerland, you’ll need a Spanish work permit to do so (unless the work is an internship as part of your course).
 Read about finding a job in Spain.

 Tips on Spanish student life

 Many Spanish students attend the university closest to home and still live at home or go home at weekends.
 This means that university facilities may close during the weekend.
 As a result, universities offer few extracurricular activities.

 Courses at Spanish universities have strong structures with few elective elements.
 You must select your curriculum and usually cannot change university part-way through the course unless in exceptional circumstances.